-We’ll be exploring how 3D printing, Internet of Things, drones and other Frontier Technologies can positively impact development challenges like connectivity, health and education, humanitarian response and production.
-The funding available will be allocated primarily in response to opportunities and gaps identified through a call to DFID staff.
-However, we are inviting technology experts on the frontier to register as potential collaborators and suppliers to the programme as well as to propose project ideas which could be picked up by DFID staff
+We are exploring how 3D printing, Internet of Things, drones and other Frontier Technologies can positively impact development challenges like connectivity, health, education, humanitarian response, and production.
+The funding available will be allocated primarily in response to opportunities and gaps identified through call procedures internal to DFID.
+However, we are inviting technology experts to register as potential collaborators and suppliers to the programme as well as to propose pilot ideas which could be picked up by DFID staff.

-- will ensure that your skills and technology offer is known to the Frontier Technology Hub, which will then explore if these match demand in the Frontier Technology Livestreaming programme itself, or are potentially relevant to other opportunities or funds DFID supports
+- will ensure that your skills and technology offer is known to the Frontier Technology Hub, which will then explore if these match demand in the Frontier Technologies programme, or are potentially relevant to other opportunities for DFID support

 - will be part of a database of suppliers to scope, design, and implement approved projects.
 Once projects are approved, we will organise tenders for relevant suppliers.
-We’ll let all registered companies know about relevant opportunities
+We let all relevant companies registered on the database know about relevant opportunities

 We welcome registrations from any frontier technology provider with an application in international development.
-Although we are open to collaborate with providers at a range of innovation stages, the focus of the programme is on field testing, evidence and experience generation - therefore we particularly welcome technology providers with technologies that can be readily applied.
+Although we are open to collaborate with providers at a range of innovation stages, the focus of the programme is on field testing, evidence and experience generation - therefore we particularly welcome technology providers with technologies that are ready for field testing.
 We also encourage registrations from companies that work collaboratively and emphasise learning and sharing their experiences.

-Although all types of innovation are welcome, there is a particular early interest in:
+All types of innovation are welcome, however there is particular interest in:

 - Unmanned Aerial Vehicles (UAVs, or Drones)

 Upon registering, we will send you an email confirming receipt of your information.
-We will then confirm within a month if you have been added to our database after some initial checks, and at that point send you information about wider DFID innovation funds or initiatives which may be relevant to you.
-After that we’ll be in touch if specific projects relevant to you come up - we anticipate that the first opportunities will become available in the first half of 2017.
+We will then confirm within a month if you have been added to our database after some initial checks.
+After that we’ll be in touch if specific projects relevant to you come up.
+We frequently source both technology providers and Independent Technical Experts (ITEs) for our pilots through this database.